qad3n/Qube-Loader/README.md

-# Cube World Alpha Mod Loader (CWAML)
+# Cube World Alpha Mod Loader (Qube-Loader)

-CWAML is a mod loader for the 2013 alpha build of Cube World.
+Qube-Loader is a mod loader for the 2013 alpha build of Cube World.
 Inject the 32-bit DLL, drop your mods into a `mods/` folder, and each one gets a clean C/C++ API instead of raw memory.

 With that API a mod can: